saayeeem/Animal_Matching_Game_Python/README.md

 # Animal_Matching_Game_Python
-I have completed this project from coursera guided project by Amit Yadav.The rules is if the pictures of two animal matched then it will show a matched message picture when all the picture is matched it will quit the game.Though this is basic game project but enjoyable
+I learned this project from coursera guided project by Amit Yadav.The rules is if the pictures of two animal matched then it will show a matched message picture when all the picture is matched it will quit the game.Though this is basic game project but enjoyable

 Guided Project Link :https://www.coursera.org/learn/python-game